BarathTamas/datathon2019/README.md

 Transparency is important, so we created a tool to investigate the content of UN addresses.

 Be warned the Shiny app is clunky!
-The dataset is pretty big, and we did not really have the time to optimize things.
+The dataset is pretty big (and stored in .csv :'), and we did not really have the time to optimize things.
 It was also my first time working with Shiny, and I would do many things differently today.
 Some of the underlying packages seem to cause some problems with the app in 2021, so things will have to be updated a bit.